-Five books offers a wide range of interviews on Science Fiction.
+Five books offers a wide range of interviews on Science Fiction books.
 Adam Roberts offers his top five science fiction classics.
 And Orson Scott Card and Philip Reeve offer their top five sci-fi books, too.
 Dan Bloom and James Bradley choose their best cli-fi (climate fiction) novels and Paul Singer and August Cole chose their best books on World War III.

 Catherine Mayer talks about alternative futures and Chan Koonchung chooses his favourite books on dystopia and utopia.
 Daniel Wilson chooses his best books on robotics and Greg Garrett his best books on zombies.
 Roger Luckhurst talks about the best books on and by HG Wells, the “Shakespeare of Science Fiction”.

 Of our interviewees, three recommend World War Z: An Oral History of the Zombie War by Max Brooks.

 If you’re hoping to travel to a galaxy far, far away with your next book, these six excellent sci fi novels will help you on your way.
 Tom Hunter, the director of the Arthur C Clarke Award for science fiction books, discusses the 2019 prize shortlist.

 What will the next global conflict look like?
 Two of America’s leading defence experts, P W Singer and August Cole, turned to science fiction to explore the prospect of a future war, and how existing technology might be used in one.
 Here, they choose five novels depicting a fictional World War Three that served as inspiration.